 If you are entering a divorce, where minor children are involved, the emotional effects of such a process with inevitably trickle down to your children.
 Therefore, it is important to discuss with them the divorce in an open discussion.
 However, having such a conversation may be difficult as many parents do not know what to say or how their child will react.
-Below are some tips complied by your Tallahassee Divorce Attorney to assist you in this difficult discussion and hopefully give you some outline as to how to approach such a sensitive topic with your children.
+Below are some tips complied by your Florida Divorce Attorney to assist you in this difficult discussion and hopefully give you some outline as to how to approach such a sensitive topic with your children.

 First, it is important to approach this adult topic in an age appropriate manner.
 For instance, children who are 15 will need to have a much different or in-depth discussion than their younger sibling at the age of 5.
 Acknowledge your child’s level of understanding and maturity before developing the information you will reveal, and the way you discuss the new family dynamic.